Heat equation

-In mathematics and physics, the heat equation is a certain partial differential equation.
-Solutions of the heat equation are sometimes known as caloric functions.
+In mathematics and physics (more specifically thermodynamics), the heat equation is a parabolic partial differential equation.
 The theory of the heat equation was first developed by Joseph Fourier in 1822 for the purpose of modeling how a quantity such as heat diffuses through a given region.
+Since then, the heat equation and its variants have been found to be fundamental in many parts of both pure and applied mathematics.